debreuck-neirynck/re-frame-datatable/README.md

 * `columns-def` - a vector of maps, that defines how each column of datatable should look like
 * `options` - optional map of additional options

-For the complete documenation and live examples visit [Documentation website](https://kishanov.github.io/re-frame-datatable/).
+For the complete documentation and live examples visit [Documentation website](https://kishanov.github.io/re-frame-datatable/).

 ## How it works